Hemodialysis Training Program

 - The procedures of anticoagulation.

 The 26-week program consists of classroom (didactic) instruction concurrent with Laboratory instruction, followed by clinical externship training.

 Method of Instruction

-The program comprises lectures, projects, demonstrations, tests, and reading assignments from Nephrology Basics for Nurses & Technicians, DTI’s official textbook (now digital).
+The program comprises lectures, projects, demonstrations, tests, and reading assignments from Nephrology Basics for Nurses & Technicians, DTI’s official textbook and Core Curriculum for the Dialysis Technician.
 Classroom lectures and externships are arranged to accommodate availability of appropriate clinical situations.

 The Hemodialysis Training Program is a comprehensive series of modules covering the following required topics:

 - Hemodialysis Laboratory